 The numbers related to commissions stack up quite well with some major forex spreads coming in as tight as 0.5 pips.

 The pricing structure is overall fairly transparent.
 There are no charges applied on cash transfers and whilst accounts that are inactive for over 12 months or hold a balance lower than £12 will start picking up a monthly charge; this clearing away of dormant accounts helps the broker concentrate on supporting more active traders.

 The standard terms and conditions are very impressive but those that qualify for an upgrade to a VIP account will experience an across the board uplift.
 The preferential treatment is not restricted to just tighter spreads but carries over into improved customer service levels and invitations to social events.

-City Index offers traders the choice of a few different trading platforms:
+Our City Index broker review showed that they offer traders the choice of a few different trading platforms: